-It is recognized that sustained maintenance of preferred flow conditions is difficult and often infeasible from year-to-year, especially during "dry" season and/or "drought situation" conditions.
-The intended goal for California is to maintain reasonably steady flows somewhere between the minimum flows (or preferably enhanced minimum flows) and the State of California "Preferred Flows" shown in "Table A - Truckee River Basin - Instream Flow Objectives" (See Part 4 - Tables).
-The preferred flows, noted in Table A, are the targeted condition and reflect the optimum condition based on local recreational, economic, and environmental requirements.
-Understanding that these flows are not always possible or feasible because of existing water rights and demands, it is anticipated that California credit water may be available in future years to assist in meeting these preferred flows and aid in negotiating with other TROA Scheduling Parties for these optimum flows.
+It is recognized that sustained maintenance of preferred flow conditions is difficult and often infeasible from year-to-year, especially during "Dry Season" and/or "Drought Situation" conditions.
+The intended goal for California is to maintain reasonably steady flows between the "Minimum Preferred Flows" (or Enhanced Minimum Flows whenever possible) and the "Preferred Flows" shown in "Table A Truckee River Basin - California Preferred Instream Flow Objectives" (see Part 4 - Table A).
+The preferred flows, noted in Table A, are the target conditions and reflect optimum conditions based on local recreational, economic, and environmental requirements.
+Understanding that these flows are not always possible or feasible because of existing water rights and demands, it is anticipated that California environmental credit water or Joint Program Fish Credit Water (JPFCW) may be available in future years to assist in meeting at least the California Minimum Preferred Flows or to sustain at least the preferred minimum flows.

-The 1996 DFG study, Instream Flow requirements, Truckee River Basin, Lake Tahoe to Nevada (August 1996), is included in the Appendix and was used as a basis for many of the recommendations included in these Guidelines.
-In the future, further instream flow studies may be conducted and these instream flow requirements may be updated.
+The 1996 CDFG study, Instream Flow requirements, Truckee River Basin, Lake Tahoe to Nevada (August 1996), is included in the Appendix.
+This study is often referenced when considering optimal stream flows for reservoir scheduling requests.
+Further instream studies are currently being conducted for optimum flows and ramping rates for various Truckee River basin streams, so the preferred instream flow requirements may be updated in the future as justified.

-If necessary, the benefiting streams should be considered and prioritized in the order of current environmental resource value, as defined by CDFW, as follows:
+While all streams within the Truckee River Basin are valued by its stakeholders and responsible agencies, current reservoir operations management methods (including those provided by TROA) occasionally provide additional flow opportunities that cannot benefit all streams equally.
+If this becomes necessary, the benefiting streams should be reasonably considered and prioritized in the order of current environmental resource value, defined by CDFW as follows:

 - 1. Prosser Creek from Prosser Creek Dam to the Truckee River. - 2.
-The Little Truckee River from Stampede Dam to Boca Reservoir.

-- 3. Independence Creek and the Little Truckee River from Independence Lake Dam to Stampede Reservoir.
+Little Truckee River from Stampede Dam to Boca Reservoir. - 3.
+Independence Creek and the Little Truckee River from Independence Lake Dam to Stampede Reservoir. - 4.

-1 - 4.
 Donner Creek from Donner Lake Dam to the Truckee River. - 5.
-The Truckee River below Lake Tahoe. - 6.
-The Little Truckee River from Boca Dam to the Truckee River.
+Truckee River below Lake Tahoe. - 6.
+Little Truckee River from Boca Dam to the Truckee River.

-1.2 Rationale for Priority Ranking
+1.2 Rationale for Environmental In-Stream Flow Priority Ranking